Jason Gay said it best. “It’s late January and you’re fired up to watch Bengals football. Never say never, my friends.”

 The Court also ruled that the trial court had not abused its discretion by allowing Korr, Simmerson, and Anderson to testify.
 The decision whether to allow the late endorsement of an expert witness is reviewed for an abuse of discretion, and the rule generally is that justice is best served where an unlisted witness can be permitted to testify while the interests of the opposing party are adequately protected.
 Here, the trial court acknowledged that Slater had not gotten to take Korr’s deposition, but noted that whether the tree was located on plaintiff’s property or in the road right-of-way were critical factual disputes, and existence of the survey had been known to Slater for about a year before trial commenced.
 The court offered Slater an adjournment to obtain an independent survey and to depose Korr, which he declined.

-That was enough, the Court of Appeals said, and, consequently, no abuse of discretion occurred.
+That was enough, the Court of Appeals said, and, consequently, it held that the trial court had not abused its discretion.

 – Tom Root